jw-meelogic/vanilla-mocha-doom/CONFIG.md

   You can also use `Alt+Enter` key combination to switch to fullscreen in the game.
   It will attempt switching to a fullscreen mode compatible with the current resolution, or the closest available reported by the host OS (depending on the `fullscreen_mode` setting).
+  NOTE:
-  NOTE: Windows users might have to disable the Direct3D pipeline with the `-Dsun.java2d.d3d=false` JVM parameter for this to work.
+  * Windows users might have to disable the Direct3D pipeline with the `-Dsun.java2d.d3d=false` JVM parameter for this to work.
+  * Linux users might need to enable the OpenGL-based pipeline, which provides hardware acceleration: `-Dsun.java2d.opengl=true`
 * `fullscreen_mode`:
   * `Best` (picks the closest supported resolution, might be buggy)
   * `Native` (default, the current display mode)